Social Investment Fund (SIF)

 - Address dereliction – promoting investment in the physical regeneration of deprived communities.

-SIB is supporting TEO through the provision of strategic advice on approval of Economic Appraisals, project governance, due diligence, the development of procurement strategies and a full project management service.
+SIB is supporting TEO through the provision of strategic advice on approval of Economic Appraisals, project governance, due diligence, the development of procurement strategies and a full project and contract management service.

 For further information contact: